1) What size of plants will I receive?

 3) How do you ship?

 Most Canadian orders under 256 total plants are sent via Canada Post Expedited.
 You should receive your order within 1-4 business days in Western Canada and 4-7 business days elsewhere in Canada.
 You will receive your order in your normal mail or Canada Post will ask you to pick up your order at your local postal outlet.
-All US orders are sent through UPS.
-Since we ship a lot of plants, we get favourable rates with Canada Post and UPS.
+US orders are typically sent through UPS.
+Since we ship a lot of plants, we get favourable rates with various companies that we do business with on a regular basis.

-Orders over 256 plants are typically sent on skids shipping via trucking service (LTL freight).
+Orders over 256 plants are typically sent on skids/pallets and shipped via trucking service (LTL Freight).

 4) How safe is shipping?

-Shipping is very safe.
+Shipping does have its challenges, and here at FloraMaxx, we do our best to ensure that you receive your plants in the same condition we sent them off.
 For all orders sent by courier, we package all plants into a snug cardboard sleeve so that interior movement is greatly reduced.
 All boxes are clearly labelled as fragile/perishable so handlers can take the necessary precautions.
 However, we are not responsible if your shipment is mishandled by the shipping company.

 5) What are the shipping periods?

 Although there is no set date, our shipping season typically begins in mid-May for select locations.
-We have two primary shipping periods; spring (May and June) and fall (September and October).
+We have two primary shipping periods: spring (May and June) and fall (September and October).
 In a typical year, the end of October marks the end of our shipping season for most locations.
 However, those in zone 7-8 may receive plants up to mid-November.
+For long distances or across international borders, we recommend shipping dormant plants in the fall, as they are less likely to sustain damage in transit.
+However, we could accommodate your special shipping needs in winter also.

 6) Do you ship plants to the United States?